Orange CEO says he wants a second term

-PARIS, March 23 (Reuters) - Orange boss Stephane Richard has said he should be given a second term as chief executive of the state-backed telecom group despite an ongoing investigation of his role as a government aide in a 2008 arbitration case in which the state awarded a large payout to businessman Bernard Tapie.
+PARIS (Reuters) - Orange ORA.PA boss Stephane Richard has said he should be given a second term as chief executive of the state-backed telecom group despite an ongoing investigation of his role as a government aide in a 2008 arbitration case in which the state awarded a large payout to businessman Bernard Tapie.

 Richard, who at the time of the arbitration was a senior Finance Ministry official, has repeatedly denied wrongdoing.